-For one, mention of a "modern iPad" has been found in iOS 11.3 code.
-That might not sound very meaningful, but the phrase "modern iPhone" was used ahead of the iPhone X's release, suggesting that the term could refer to all those fancy new features, like Face ID and an almost bezel-free screen.
+Modern iPad' doesn't sound very meaningful, but the phrase 'modern iPhone' was used ahead of the iPhone X's release.
+The suggestion is that the term could refer to all those fancy new features, like Face ID and an almost bezel-free screen.

-Indeed, the idea that the new iPad Pro for 2018 could allow you to unlock your tablet with your face, rather than your finger, and that's a rumor we've heard more than once.
+> Indeed, the idea that the new iPad Pro for 2018 could allow you to unlock your tablet with your face, rather than your finger, and that's a rumor we've heard more than once.